-Table IA.IX considers the three topics-based measures.
-When we use for the construction of $CCExposure^{Opp}$ initial bigrams such as "wind power," or "solar energy," we find several new bigrams that refer to new (green) technologies (e.g., "solar pv,"

-"carbon free") (Panel A).
+Table IA.IX considers the three topic-based measures.
+When we construct $CCExposure^{Opp}$ using initial bigrams such as "wind power" or "solar energy," we find several new bigrams that refer to new (green) technologies (e.g., "solar farm," "carbon free") (Panel A).
 Several word combinations are linked to developments in "electric vehicles," including "charge infrastructure" and "battery electric."
-With respect to $CCExposure^{Reg}$ (Panel B), when we use initial bigrams "carbon tax," "air pollution," or "air quality", terms reminiscent of climate-related regulatory interventions, we discover bigrams that explicitly include the word "regulation" or its synonyms (e.g., "control regulation," "energy regulatory," "environmental standard").
-Turning to the top bigrams for $CCExposure^{Phy}$ (Panel C), we use initial bigrams such as "natural hazard" or "sea level" to identify word pairs intuitively linked to physical climate aspects (e.g., "area florida," "ice control," "large desalination").
+With respect to $CCExposure^{Reg}$ (Panel B), when we use initial bigrams "carbon tax," "air pollution," or "air quality", that is, terms related to regulatory interventions, we discover bigrams that explicitly include the word "regulation" or its synonyms (e.g., "control regulation," "environmental legislation").
+Turning to the top bigrams for $CCExposure^{Phy}$ (Panel C), we use initial bigrams such as "natural hazard" or "sea level" to identify word pairs intuitively linked to physical climate change (e.g., "area florida," "ice control," "wind speed").

-For the ten highest scoring firms on CCExposure, Table IA.X provides "snippets."
+For the 10 highest-scoring firms on CCExposure, Table IA.X provides "snippets."
 These snippets are text fragments taken from the point in the transcript that the algorithm identifies as the moment when the participants discuss climate issues.
 Consider Ocean Power Technologies, a U.S. firm that turns ocean wave power into electricity for offshore applications.
 In its 2008Q4 call, bigrams such as "energy requirement," "powerbuoy wave," "wave condition," and "wave power" were heavily featured.
 In the top snippet, participants discuss the increased demand for the firm's trademark technology (the PowerBuoy®) due to heightened attention to renewable energy.
-Not surprisingly, high scoring firms are involved in energy production or the broader energy infrastructure.
-Indeed, when the call participants of ECOtality use climate change bigrams, they discuss how charging infrastructures are central to advancing zero-emissions transportation.
+Not surprisingly, high-scoring firms are involved in energy production or the broader energy infrastructure.
+Indeed, when ECOtality call participants use climate change bigrams, they discuss how charging infrastructures are central to advancing zero-emissions transportation.